yeriomin/YalpStore/README.md

 >Q: I don't like Android built-in DownloadManager.
 Is Yalp going to have its own download manager?
 >
 >A: Yalp already **has** a mini download manager.
 It is used as a fallback when system DownloadManager is disabled or unavailable for any other reason.
 You can force Yalp to use the fallback download manager like this: Settings -> Apps -> Show system -> Download Manager -> Disable.
-I'm not setting the fallback as default because it is very minimalisic and is never going to be as well-tested and feature-rish as the system DownloadManager.
+I'm not setting the fallback as default because it is very minimalisic and is never going to be as well-tested and feature-rich as the system DownloadManager.

 >Q: Can Yalp Store download region-locked apps?
 >